thirdtank/brut/brutrb.com/forms.md

 having the same value for the `name` attribute, but different values for the `value` attributes, one of which may be `checked`.

-Brut implements this via `Brut::FrontEnd::Components::Inputs::RadioButton`, which has the class method `for_form_input`.
+Brut implements this via `Brut::FrontEnd::Components::Inputs::RadioButton`, whose initializer behaves like the other form input components.
 To create radio buttons in a form, use `radio_button_group`:

 ```ruby {5}
 # app/src/front_end/forms/login_form.rb